Davide-Ettori/My_Shelfie-Distributed-Online-Game/README.md

 ## How to Play
 1. Clone or download the repository
 2. Open the root folder of the project
-3. For MacOS, Linux and Windows Poweshell: run the following command `cd "deliveries/Jar Files" ; java -cp App.jar it.polimi.ingsw.App` from there
+3. For MacOS, Linux and Windows Poweshell: run the following command `cd "deliveries/Jar Files" ; java -cp App.jar it.polimi.ingsw.App` from that directory

 If you want to use the Windows CMD run `cd "deliveries/Jar Files" && java -cp App.jar it.polimi.ingsw.App` instead